 Best part?
 I have him this year too!

 One of my biggest pet peeves is people using their disabilities as a crutch.
 People who say "I can't do it because I have 'such-and-such' disability."
 Every time I hear someone say that I want to shake the stuffing out of them.
 You "can't do it"?
 Well, have you tried?
 You want to be an actor but you "can't because I am deaf/blind/in a wheelchair/have Cerebral Palsy/Autism/Downs Syndrome/Dwarfism/whatever"?
 You can.
 You just need to find the right people who can help you get there.
 You want to play an instument in a band but—for whatever reason—don't have full use of your hands?
 You can get the instrument modified and customised so that you can.
 And if there's no way around it, try something else.
 There will always be something else for you to try.
 And that's what you need to do; because you never know, until you try.

 I myself have ADD, Aspergers Syndrome, Epilepsy, and am almost completly deaf in my right ear.
 I also have a genetic degenerative eye disorder which means that I will be completely blind before I turn sixty.
-I also have a job as a Nursing Assistant and am halfway through my Degree of Nursing.
+I also have a job as a High School English and Special Education teacher and am halfway through my Nursing Degree.

 I know there are ways of getting around a disability in order to do what you love, because I did.